 Given our collective obsession with our smartphones, it’s not surprising that face-based biometrics are becoming the most popular method of authentication thanks in large part to Apple’s Face ID.

-It is convenient and is much more secure than traditional methods of online verification.
+It is convenient and much more secure than traditional methods of online verification.
 Also, it cannot be hacked or duplicated.
 It’s a simple one-step solution to the problem of remembering a vast array of PIN codes and passwords.

-8. 3D Secure 2.0:
+8. 3D secure 2.0:

-3D Secure (3DS) is a globally accepted authentication solution designed to make eCommerce transactions more secure in real-time by providing an additional layer of security.
-It enables the exchange of data between the merchant, card issuer, and, when necessary, the consumer, to validate if the transaction is being initiated by the rightful owner of the account.
+3D Secure (3DS) is a globally accepted authentication solution designed to make eCommerce transactions more secure in real time by providing an additional layer of security.
+It enables the exchange of data between the merchant, card issuer, and, when necessary, the consumer to validate if the transaction is being initiated by the rightful owner of the account.

 The improvement in 3DS acceptance is great news for merchants.
-Developed and owned by EMV, 3D Secure 2 (3DS2) is designed to improve upon the 3D Secure 1 (3DS1) by addressing the old protocol’s pain points and delivering a much smoother user experience.
+Developed and owned by EMV, 3D Secure 2 (3DS2) is designed to improve the 3D Secure 1 (3DS1) by addressing the old protocol’s pain points and delivering a smoother user experience.

-- Reduced Risk of Fraud:
+- Reduced risk of fraud:

 A significant selling point for 3DS is that it reduces the risk of fraud.
 This extra layer of security helps merchants accept card payments only from legitimate customers.
 Even if the customer’s card number and card details are used fraudulently, it is less likely that a fraudster would also have access to the cardholder’s 3DS pin or one-time password (OTP).

-- Chargeback Liability Shift:
+- Chargeback liability shift:

 The biggest benefit of 3D Secure is the chargeback liability shift.
 It shifts the liability for chargebacks due to fraud from the merchant to the cardholder’s bank.
 This additional protection is why customers often face the 3D Secure challenge during high-value transactions such as airline tickets.